GRNDHOUSE

 ”90% complete” usually means “we do not know how to finish this.”

-The last 10% is where the hard problems live: real-world integrations, edge cases, production reliability, load.
-Any agency can build something that works in a demo.
-Getting to a product that works for real users is a different kind of work.
+The last 10% is where the actual hard problems are: real-world integrations, edge cases, production reliability under load.
+Building something that works in a demo is much easier than building something that works for real users every day.

-If your agency has been saying “almost done” for more than a few weeks, pay attention.
-It is a pattern, not a coincidence.
+If your agency has been saying “almost done” for more than a few weeks, that is a pattern worth taking seriously.

 Sound familiar ?